sauch168/CS135-Project-A2/README.md

 - next, if you chose to use a file ending with "SPvsPS_ONE" (which is the case for SPvsPS_SP and SPvsPS_PS, but not SPvsPS), run "run3Training3TestingAltSet" (3 datasets used to train, 3 datasets used to test) or "run5Training1TestingAltSet" (5 datasets used to train, 1 dataset used to test)
 - instead, if you chose a file with any other label, run "run3Training3Testing" (3 datasets used to train, 3 datasets used to test) or "run5Training1Testing" (5 datasets used to train, 1 dataset used to test)
-- In the workspace, there will be 4 key values:
+- In the workspace, there will be 4 key values for each of the label/classifier combos you have chosen:
     - overallAccuracy (the average of all accuracies)
     - overallLoss (the average of all hinge losses)
     - all_accuracies (a list of all accuracies)